not a member? Join

 The meeting, for which the minutes will be available in the near future, was scheduled specifically to address the issues with the new recycling system, as is the extraordinary full council meeting due to be held on Thursday, 17 June, at 2pm.

-"We are asking residents to bear with us in the coming weeks while these multi-faceted issues with this complex recycling scheme are ironed out and we remain confident that, once these hurdles have been overcome, that the service we have been contracted to deliver across South Hams and West Devon will deliver all of the benefits promised at the outset.
+"We would like to thank those residents who have been affected for their continued patience whilst we work to resolve the current difficulties.
+We remain confident that, once these hurdles have been overcome and with some possible service changes to ease the pressure, that the service we have been contracted to operate across South Hams and West Devon will deliver all of the benefits promised at the outset."